EJoeyIsCool/EJR-Client/README.md

 My weekend project to improve on an old ChatGPT generated bookmarklet of mine (Triple Helix Client) by coding it myself.

 Please note that I did use ChatGPT and Claude to learn the HTML required to create this, and also for debugging at points.
-I never copied it's code though.
+I never copied its code though.

 ---